alice-t/counterbalancing-program/README.md

 ## How to run
 Command line can be intimidating, so you can use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py ) to run the program in your web browser instead :)
-Press the little play icon on the left to run the program.
+Press the little play icon on the left of the blue menu bar to run the program.
+You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.

 ### How to run on your PC
 If you do want to run the program on your own PC, follow these instructions: